biopython/biopython.github.io/wiki/Deprecation_policy.md

 ---

-As bioinformatics and computational biology are developing quickly, some of previously developed Biopython modules may no longer be relevant in today's world.
+As bioinformatics and computational biology are developing quickly, some of previously developed Biopython code may no longer be relevant in today's world.
 To keep the code base clean, we aim to deprecate and remove such code from Biopython, while avoiding any nasty surprises for users who may be relying on older code.

+We use the same process to deprecate obsolete modules, methods, functions and classes.

 We keep a plain text file in the Biopython source code to record these changes, named